 Like artists and fans, music and merch are better together.
-With capabilities seamlessly integrated on Spotify, listeners can purchase your merch as easily as they stream your music.
+With capabilities seamlessly integrated on Spotify, listeners can easily purchase your merch while they stream your music.
 So while you're building a meaningful relationship with your fans, you are also able to make a meaningful impact on your bottom line by broadening your Spotify revenue with merch.

-Our integration with Shopify offers a robust experience for both artists and fans.
-This makes it simple for you and your team to manage inventory and control which items are featured on your artist profile.
+Our integration with Shopify has been updated with new features for both artists and fans.
+This makes it simple for you and your team to manage inventory and for fans to discover your merch on your artist profile, release pages, the Now Playing view, and more.
 Anytime you drop new merch, you can share it on Spotify: capitalize on release moments big and small, promote your tour, celebrate the anniversaries of your past work, and more.

-With a new, affordable $5-per-month Shopify Starter plan, now is a great time to join tens of thousands of other artists who are already selling on Spotify through one of our merch partners.
-Here's a guide to set up your Shopify store through Spotify for Artists:
+With the affordable $5-per-month Shopify Starter plan, now is a great time to join tens of thousands of other artists who are already selling on Spotify through one of our merch partners.

 If you're already selling merch through Shopify, install the Spotify for Artists app in the Shopify App Store.
 After a simple integration process, you'll be able to publish up to 250 items from your Shopify store onto Spotify.
-Then, within Spotify for Artists, you should select up to three items to feature on your artist profile.
-Although only three items get this featured placement, Spotify will include the rest of your merch in targeted promotions throughout the app.
+Once published, your merch is available for purchase on Spotify.
 Our integration supports connecting one Shopify store to one or multiple artist profiles, so teams can streamline their stores all in one place.